-Some vintage ads contain unintended LGBTIQ undertones only discernible to the modern eye.
-However, others hide a subtext always intended for those with eyes to see.
+Some vintage ads contain unintended undertones while others include a subtext always intended for those with the eyes to see.

-J. C. Leyendecker, for example, designed some of the ads in this article.
-He designed numerous advertisements and over 400 magazine covers.
-He often used his life partner Charles Beach as a model for his overtly homoerotic designs.
+J. C. Leyendecker, for example, designed some of the ads below.
+He brought his illustrative genius to thousands of ads and over 400 magazine covers.
+J. C. frequently used life partner Charles Beach as a model for his overtly homoerotic designs.

-Fullerton Museum Center curator Richard Smith said of Leyendecker that he “virtually invented the whole idea of modern magazine design.”
+Fullerton Museum Center curator Richard Smith said Leyendecker “virtually invented the whole idea of modern magazine design.”

 As such, many illustrators found inspiration in Leyendecker’s work.
 Thus, he contributed to the unintentional homoerotic undertone so often discernible in American culture even in the days before ‘gay liberation’.